-Time sharing systems: minimize average response time The goal of scheduling in standard op. systems such as Linux and Windows e.g. airbag in a car: whenever a collision is detected, the airbag must be deployed within 10ms
+Time sharing systems: minimize average response time The goal of scheduling in standard op. systems such as Linux and Windows

 Often it is not enough to minimize average response time!
 (A man drowned crossing a stream with an average depth of 15cm.)